-Like in the work by Sha et al. our result in Thm 1 does not yet guarantee absence of indefinite Priority Inversion.
+Like in the work by Sha et al. our result in Thm 1 does not yet guarantee the absence of indefinite Priority Inversion.
 For this we further need the property that every thread gives up its resources after a finite amount of time.
 We found that this property is not so straightforward to formalise in our model.
-There are mainly two reasons for this: First, we do not specify what "running" the code of a thread means, for example by giving an operational semantics for machine instructions.
-Therefore we cannot characterise what are "good" programs that contain for every locking request also a corresponding unlocking request for a resource.
-Second, we need to distinghish between a thread that "just" locks a resource for a finite amount of time (even if it is very long) and one that locks it forever.
+There are mainly two reasons for this: First, we do not specify what "running the code" of a thread means, for example by giving an operational semantics for machine instructions.
+Therefore we cannot characterise what are "good" programs that contain for every locking request for a resource also a corresponding unlocking request.
+Second, we need to distinguish between a thread that "just" locks a resource for a finite amount of time (even if it is very long) and one that locks it forever (there might be an unbounded loop in between the locking and unlocking requests).

-Because of these problems, we decided in our earlier paper [31] to leave out this property and let the programmer assume the responsibility to program threads in such a benign manner (in addition to causing no circularity in the RAG).
-This was also the approach taken by Sha et al. in their paper.
-However, in this paper we can make an improvement: we can look at the events that are happening once a Priority Inversion occurs.
-The events can be seen as a rough abstraction of the "runtime behaviour" of threads and also as an abstract notion of "time"-when an event occured, some time must have passed.
-We can then prove a more direct bound for the absence of indefinite Priority Inversion.
-This is what we shall show below.
+Because of these problems, we decided in our earlier paper [31] to leave out this property and let the programmer take on the responsibility to program threads in such a benign manner (in addition to causing no circularity in the RAG).
+This leave-it-to-the-programmer was also the approach taken by Sha et al. in their paper.
+However, in this paper we can make an improvement by establishing a finite bound on the duration of Priority Inversion measured by the number of events.
+The events can be seen as a rough(!) abstraction of the "runtime behaviour" of threads and also as an abstract notion of "time"-when a new event happens, some time must have passed.

-What we will establish in this section is that there can only be a finite amount of states after state s in which the thread th is blocked.
-For this to be true, Sha et al. assume in their work that there is a finite pool of threads (active or hibernating).
+What we will establish in this section is that there can only be a finite number of states after state s in which the thread th is blocked (recall for this that a state is a list of events).
+For this finiteness bound to exist, Sha et al. informally make two assumptions: first, there is a finite pool of threads (active or hibernating) and second, each of these threads will give up its resources after a finite amount of time.
 However, we do not have this concept of active or hibernating threads in our model.
-Rather, in our model we can create or exit threads arbitrarily.
-Consequently, the avoidance of indefinite priority inversion we are trying to establish is in our model not true, unless we require that the number of threads created is bounded in every valid future state after s.
+In fact we can dispense with the first assumption altogether and allow that in our model we can create new threads or exit existing threads arbitrarily.
+Consequently, the absence of indefinite priority inversion we are trying to establish in our model is not true, unless we stipulate an upper bound on the number of threads that have been created during the time leading to any future state after s.
+Otherwise our PIP scheduler could be "swamped" with Create-requests of lower priority threads.
 So our first assumption states:

-Assumption on the number of threads created in every valid state after the state s: Given the state s, in every "future" valid state t @ s, we require that the number of created threads is less than a bound BC, that is
+Assumption on the number of threads created after the state s: Given the state s, in every "future" valid state es @ s, we require that the number of created threads is less than a bound BC, that is len (filter isCreate es) < BC wherby es is a list of events.